SigmaHQ/sigma-specification/appendix_meta_rules.md

 Refers to one or multiple Sigma or Correlations rules.
 Allowing the user to chain multiple correlations together.
-A rule can be referred to by the `id` of a sigma rule.
+A rule can be referred to by the `id` or `name` of a sigma rule.

-Latter is a human-readable name and improves the readability of correlation rules.
+`name` is a unique human-readable name and improves the readability of correlation rules.
-In this case, the tool must be able to manage the human-to-id correspondence automatically.
+In this case, the tool must be able to manage the name-to-id translation automatically and the referenced rule name has to be defined in the respective rule.

 ```yaml
 title: login brute force